Effects of pair freeze-out on photon distributions in BBN epoch: Results

 The freeze-out of electron-positron pairs is attributed to the disruption of the detailed balance between pair creation and annihilation.
 This process already begins during the early stages of BBN when the thermal energy per particle becomes insufficient to create such pairs.
-The extremely small deviation in $Q^{}_0$ might represent a vestige of these early-stage BBN conditions.
-Given that the magnitude of deviation $|Q|$ is on the order of the temperature fluctuation $\delta T/T$, setting $|Q^{}_0| = 10^{-37}$ is effectively negligible, especially when compared to the CMB fluctuation $\delta T/T\sim10^{-5}$.
-Nonetheless, the pair freeze-out process could cause this small fluctuation to evolve and become pronounced enough to contribute to BBN abundances, particularly affecting the primordial lithium abundance.
+The small deviation in $Q^{}_0$ might represent a vestige of these early-stage BBN conditions.
+The pair freeze-out process could cause this small fluctuation to evolve and become pronounced enough to contribute to BBN abundances, particularly affecting the primordial lithium abundance.
 This would be one possible interpretation of our calculation in this work.